 Martin's New Mystery Woman

-I wonder what Kellie Martin thought when she was approached to star in "Hailey Dean Mystery: Murder, with Love" as this comes across like the first movie in one of those Hallmark Channel murder mystery series and of course Kellie Martin had already been the crime solving star of the "Mystery Woman" movie series.
+I wonder what Kellie Martin thought when she was approached to star in "Hailey Dean Mystery: Murder, with Love" as this comes across like the first movie in one of those Hallmark Channel murder mystery series and for those who don't know Kellie Martin had already been the crime solving star of the "Mystery Woman" movie series.
 Of course there is one major difference between "Mystery Woman" and "Hailey Dean Mystery" which is the tone as this is no light weight comedy, oh there are at times some lighter moments but not the jokey nature which Kellie Martin is so good at.

-What is undeniable is that the casting of Kellie Martin is key to "Hailey Dean Mystery: Murder, with Love" as it is Martin's natural likeable nature which keeps you involved during those periods where it comes across as being laborious and trying too hard to be a grown up drama.
+What is undeniable is that the casting of Kellie Martin is key to "Hailey Dean Mystery: Murder, with Love" as it is Martin's natural likeable nature which keeps you involved during those periods where it labours under trying too hard to be a grown up drama.
 But truth be told the character of Hailey Dean is not that amazing or at least by that I mean not so stand out from the crowd that you will remember her above any of the other "Nancy Drew" amateur crime solvers who have recently been inhabiting movies on the Hallmark Channels.

 What this all boils down to is that whilst "Hailey Dean Mystery: Murder, with Love" is entertaining it is slow going and far too often feels like it is trying too hard to be more of a grown up drama rather than the light weight fun of say "Mystery Woman".
 On the subject of which, it is very much down to the likeable nature of Kellie Martin which makes this work.